Gomango999/and-run/README.md

 # And Run
 And Run is a CLI tool that aids in speeding up the repetitive tasks in competitive programming, aimed to be both efficient and convenient to use.
 The overall goal is for this tool to assist in contest management, compilation and running, and debugging of code in competive scenarios.

-And Run is still under development and is missing many key features.
+And Run is a personal tool, and is still under development.

 ## Usage
 ```sh